sywangyi/kernel-builder/docs/writing-kernels.md

 - `torch_bindings.h` containing function declarations.
 - `torch_bindings.cpp` registering the functions as Torch ops.

-For instance, a simple kernel could have the following declaration in `torch_bindings.h`:
+For instance, the `relu` kernel has the following declaration in `torch_bindings.h`:

 ```cpp